-US vaccine advisers say not all babies need a hepatitis B shot at birth
+US vaccine advisers say not all babies need a hepatitis B shot at birth; Sen. Cassidy calls move 'a mistake'

 Latest Weather Blog

-US vaccine advisers say not all babies need a hepatitis B shot at birth
+US vaccine advisers say not all babies need a hepatitis B shot at birth; Sen. Cassidy calls move 'a mistake'

 NEW YORK (AP) — A federal vaccine advisory committee voted on Friday to end the longstanding recommendation that all U.S. babies get the hepatitis B vaccine on the day they’re born.